-- The same report stated 'To date, although the number of people employed 8.4.11 by the Programme has not been that high, it is a beginning and people are gaining employment skills, and youth are provided with 21st century skills...258 - 8.4.12 The report added that UNICEF had: - '... documented good results with regard to social and economic empowerment.
+- 12.4.11 The same report stated 'To date, although the number of people employed by the Programme has not been that high, it is a beginning and people are gaining employment skills, and youth are provided with 21st century skills...' - 12.4.12 The report added that UNICEF had: - '... documented good results with regard to social and economic empowerment.
 As of March 2022, UNICEF estimated that 249 families have shown reduced vulnerabilities to human trafficking and 367 adolescents (including 147 boys and 220 girls) used the knowledge and skills gained to prevent human trafficking.
 In addition, 1,369 adolescents were empowered through the Programme.
-These results, however, can be fragile given the high rates of unemployment in the target counties and the economic insecurity that many families face, particularly in light of the economic crisis caused by the global pandemic and its impact on the country's economy.'259 - 8.4.13 An official from D&E told the Home Office FFM 2022 team that 'For accessing vocational training or employment, this is not easy in some areas

-255 Home Office, 'Report of a FFM, October 2022' (page 112), December 2022 256 Home Office, 'Report of a FFM, October 2022' (page 99), December 2022 257 Haarr, R.N, 'Evaluation of the Programme on Transforming...' (page 37), November 2022 of Albania, even Tirana.
-If a person is displaced to Tirana they will need support to officially register in the civil state and to profit from the municipality programmes and other services at a local level.'260 The same source also noted 'We support the employment of males by collaborating with the Regional Employment Office and different business companies.'261
+These results, however, can be fragile given the high rates of unemployment in the target counties and the economic insecurity that many families face, particularly in light of the economic crisis caused by the global pandemic and its impact on the country's economy.'268 - 12.4.13 An official from D&E told the Home Office FFM 2022 team that 'For accessing vocational training or employment, this is not easy in some areas of Albania, even Tirana.
+If a person is displaced to Tirana they will need support to officially register in the civil state and to profit from the municipality programmes and other services at a local level.'
+The same source also noted 'We support the employment of males by collaborating with the Regional Employment Office and different business companies.'
+270 - 12.4.14 The official from Key Adviser told the Home Office FFM 2022 team that 'When we talk to VOT we find that they fear they won't be employed because they think the employers will judge them for being a VOT.
+However the opposite has happened.
+Businesses and employers were welcoming and didn't have a problem and treated them equally, a great achievement.'271 Similarly, the official from Tjeter Vizion stated that VOT were '... mostly hired in businesses or by employers known within the network of shelters.
+Several organisations help VOT to be employed in the private sector.
+Business owners no longer see VOT as criminals or prostitutes, that is people you cannot work with, they now see them as victims that need support.'272 - 12.4.15 In contrast, the 2019 study by Ramaj stated that 'Six practitioners claimed that sex trafficking victims faced rejection in the job market due to discrimination: "In many cases, employers have refused to recruit victims after finding out about their sex trafficking experiences" (PSY4).'273

-258 Haarr, R.N, 'Evaluation of the Programme on Transforming...' (page 37), November 2022